JerryZhao275/Waddle/items/report.md

 *[Replace the above with a class diagram.
 You can look at how we have linked an image here as an example of how you can do it too.]*

 ## Application Design and Decisions

-*Please give clear and concise descriptions for each subsections of this part.
-It would be better to list all the concrete items for each subsection and give no more than `5` concise, crucial reasons of your design.
-Here is an example for the subsection `Data Structures`:*

 *We used the following data structures in our project:*

 **Data Structures**

 1. **List**
     * Objective: Lists are used to primarily store a user’s courses.
 It is also used in custom adapter classes for displaying courses or course participants as a scrollable list in the app.
     * Locations: MockWaddleDatabaseServiceClient.java, WaddleDatabaseServiceClientFactory.java , ListViewAdapter.java, RecyclerViewAdapter.java, UserViewModel.java, AdminUserDto.java, CourseDto.java, StudentUserDto.java, TeacherUserDto.java
     * Reasons:
         * Lists were used for these classes to handle insertion/deletion operations and memory allocations.
 If a course is to be added/deleted within the

 2. **AVL Tree**
     * Objective: AVL Trees are used for storing and managing all courses which exist in the Waddle firebase
     * Locations: CourseAVL.java
     * Reasons:
         * The addition of an arbitrary amount of classes will add complexity to the program, making it slower for the user to navigate the application.
         * Using a tree lowers insertion time to O(log n) giving a worst case of O(n log n) which is significantly less time complexity compared to that of an array.

 **Design Patterns**